Charles Hamelin skates in a short track raceAndrew Lahodynskyj/COC

 Sport Overview

-Short Track Speed Skating at Beijing 2022
+Short Track Speed Skating at Milano Cortina 2026

-Competition Dates: February 5, 7, 9, 12, 14, 16 (Days 1, 3, 5, 8, 10, 12)
+Competition Dates: February 10, 12, 14, 16, 18, 20 (Days 4, 6, 8, 10, 12, 14)

 Events: 9 (4 men, 4 women, 1 mixed)

-With 13 and a half laps, the 1500m is the most strategic of the individual events.
-There are three rounds of competition (heats, semi-finals, finals) in which there are usually six skaters racing at a time.
+With 13-and-a-half laps, the 1500m is the most strategic of the individual events.
+There are three rounds of competition (heats, semifinals, finals) in which there are usually six skaters racing at a time.

 In the men’s 5000m relay (45 laps) and women’s 3000m relay (27 laps), teams compete with four skaters each and there are four teams on the ice at a time.
 Instead of a baton, the exchange between teammates is made by pushing the next skater to maintain momentum and movement.
 Skaters will race one to two laps before making an exchange.
 In the event of a fall, a covering skater may tag the fallen skater and continue the race.

-Short track speed skating has only been on the Olympic program since Albertville 1992, but it is already Canada’s second-most successful winter sport with 33 medals won.
+Short track speed skating has only been on the Olympic program since Albertville 1992, but it is already Canada’s second-most successful winter sport with 37 medals won.

 Two speed skaters celebrate with arms up